The Sirin homelab project

 Table of Contents

-Everything runs on a compact yet powerful mini PC, protected by a UPS (Uninterruptible Power Supply) to guard against power outages and ensure graceful shutdowns.
+Everything runs on a small mini PC, protected by a UPS (Uninterruptible Power Supply) to guard against power outages and ensure graceful shutdowns.

 • CPU: AMD Ryzen 7 8845HS (8 cores / 16 threads)